wp-plugins/hackadelic-sliding-notes/readme.txt

 == Screenshots ==

 Screenshots?
-Why screenshots, when you can see it in live action at the [plug-in homepage](http://hackadelic.com/solutions/wordpress/sliding-notes "Sliding Notes")?
+Who needs screenshots, when you can see it in live action at the [plug-in homepage](http://hackadelic.com/solutions/wordpress/sliding-notes "Sliding Notes")?

+== Change Log ==

+### 1.0rc5

+Fixes an issue with the print preview.
+(Notes were not initially collapsed in print preview.
+Reported by Mark Adams).

+### 1.0rc4, 1.0rc3

+Slight changes in the readme file only.

+### 1.0rc2

+Initial public release

 == License ==